jrvanderveen/individualist-webapp/README.md

       build more beautiful front end
       Create export shopping list functionality
             Allow user to select recipies to add then create new view of all ingredients seperated and sorted.
-This new list can have items deleted. add in addition features like rating or searching for recipes
+This new list can have items deleted. add in additional features like rating or searching for recipes